 Customers Also Bought

-CHAD Oxymizer is a Disposable Oxygen Conserver as part of an Nasal Oxygen Cannula that is available as a Pendant Oxymizer or a Mustache Oxymizer.
+The Drive CHAD Oxymizer is a Disposable Oxygen Conserver as part of an Nasal Oxygen Cannula that is available as a Pendant Oxymizer or a Mustache Oxymizer.
 The Pendant Oxymizer (P-224) can be used with a continuous oxygen flow of up to 15 LPM.
 This Pendant Oxymizer features a reservoir that can be worn under clothing.
-The Mustache Oxymizer (F-224) can be used with a continuous oxygen flow of 20 LPM.
+The Mustache Oxymizer (O-224) can be used with a continuous oxygen flow of 20 LPM.
 The Mustache Oxymizer is a Fluidic Oxymizer.
-Both CHAD Oxymizers provide continuous high flow Oxygen Therapy for homecare, hospice, clinic, hospital or long term care.
-The Oxymizers are compatible with oxygen concentrators, compressed oxygen cylinders and liquid oxygen.
+Both CHAD Oxymizers provide continuous high-flow oxygen therapy for homecare, hospice, clinic, hospital, or long-term care.
+The Oxymizers are compatible with oxygen concentrators, compressed oxygen cylinders, and liquid oxygen.
 CHAD Oxymizers can be used with pursed lip breathing.
 Manufactured by Drive Medical, CHAD Oxymizers deliver an oxygen conserver ratio of 4:1.

 - Oxygen Flow Capacity